codepath/android_guides/Mobile-Screen-Archetypes.md

 ### 4. Creation

 This archetype is focused on allowing the user to create a new item by filling in all the properties for the item using a creation flow.
 This typically involves presenting the user with a series of input fields and allowing them to attach media such as a photo from the camera or metadata such as their location.
 Usually this is broken up into discrete steps and/or a great deal of fields are optional.

+Creation screens usually require the following tasks:

+* Input fields of various types to collect information
+* Ability to validate fields for correctness before creation
+* Sending network request to create new valid content item
+* Option to capture a photo or select from photo gallery
+* Option to capture current location of device
+* Option to share or include friends related to the item

 **Examples:**